 - It’s not just the high temperature.
 The heat index is the temperature the body feels when the effects of heat and humidity are combined.
 See our heat index chart.

-- Of course, a backhome home generator is the safest and most reliable solution!
+- A backhome home generator is the safest and most reliable solution!
 Power outages are common during heatwaves because the need for A/C puts too much pressure on the power grids.
 A standby generator, however, automatically keeps the A/C running, the lights on, food and medicine from spoiling, and medical devices operating.
-It’s important you have a generator that can handle your power needs, too.
-Cummins Home Generators has a handy free evaluation to figure out how much power you use—and need.

 10 Tips for Surviving a Heat Wave While It’s Happening